CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

 ###### Example: LLM fairness assessment for Qwen-7B

-This example shows how fairness assessment information would be included in a a CycloneDX `modelCard` object.
+This example shows how fairness assessment information would be included in a CycloneDX `modelCard` object.

 ```json
 "component": {